Esmendez90/classy-movies/README.md

 ## Description

 Create a Classy Movie application that allows you to search for any classic movies.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
-Use omd movie api for requesting the movie data, and themoviedb api for the movie trailer.
+Use omd movie api to write code that requests the movie data, and themoviedb api to write code that requests the movie trailer.

 ## Requirements